 Understand UKCA and apply it correctly to your products

-UKCA applies to all goods sold in England, Scotland and Wales.
-Goods requiring CE marking in the EU usually also require the UKCA mark.
-The "authorized representative" must be a UK resident.
+The UKCA applies to all goods sold in England, Scotland and Wales.
+For goods that require CE labelling in the EU, the UKCA mark is usually also required in the UK.
+The "Authorised Representative" required for this must be based in the United Kingdom.

 The experts at easyCE will be happy to assist you in placing your product on the market in the EEA and in assessing special cases.
 We support you with CE, UKCA and other markings.